 Research Output per year

-Clementinah Senior Lecturer in Mental Health Nursing.
-She is an experience higher education and NMC teacher able to teach on undergraduate and taught postgraduate programmes across the Human and Health Ssciences portfolio, and contribute to the management of such programmes.
-She has a live interest and involvement in research and scholarly activity with a particular focus on patient public involvement, quality improvement, the impact of the built environment on health and wellbeing, salutogenic health design and person centred dementia care.
+Clementinah is a Senior Lecturer in Mental Health Nursing.
+She is an experienced Higher Education and NMC teacher able to teach on undergraduate and taught postgraduate programmes across the Human and Health Ssciences portfolio, and contribute to the management of such programmes.
+She has a live interest and involvement in research and scholarly activity with a particular focus on patient public involvement, quality improvement, the impact of the built environment on health and wellbeing, salutogenic health design, lean health care and person centred dementia care.
 She is also interested in:

 - How the people of Zimbabwe understand, explain and treat mental health illness.
 The subtle differences between African Caribbean people and Africans residing in the UK are often overlooked.
 The care of these groups remains poor in mainstream UK hospitals.
 A better understanding should influence better treatment outcomes.